Timothy-Arnold/COVID-Image-Segmentation/README.md

 # U-Net
-U Net architecture for medical image segmentation
+U Net model for segmentation of COVID lesions in CT scans.